xXm4ntr4Xx/xXm4ntr4Xx/README.md

 In the last 13 weeks i went from have no clue about coding to learn different things like:
- -How to fecth data from an API.
+ -How to fecth data from an API\
  -How work Agile methodology.
  -How to set a tech stack.
  -How work disney ideation(Dreamer,Realistic,Critic).